Deutscher Wetterdienst

-The Deutscher Wetterdienst (/de/) or DWD for short, is the German Meteorological Service, based in Offenbach am Main, Germany, which monitors weather and meteorological conditions over Germany and provides weather services for the general public and for nautical, aviation, hydrometeorological or agricultural purposes.
-It is attached to the Federal Ministry for Transport.
+The Deutscher Wetterdienst (/de/) or DWD, is the German Meteorological Service, based in Offenbach am Main, Hesse, which monitors weather and meteorological conditions over Germany.
+DWD provides weather services for the general public and for nautical, aviation, hydrometeorological or agricultural purposes.
+It is a state agency and under the legislation of the Federal Ministry for Transport.
+The budget for 2024 was 382 million euros.

 The DWDs principal tasks include warning against weather-related dangers and monitoring and rating climate changes affecting Germany.
 The organisation runs atmospheric models on their supercomputer for precise weather forecasting.
-The DWD also manages the national climate archive and one of the largest specialised libraries on weather and climate worldwide.
+DWD manages the national climate archive and one of the largest libraries on weather and climate worldwide.

 History

 The DWD was formed on 11 November 1952 when the weather services of the western occupation zones were merged.
 In 1954, the Federal Republic of Germany joined the World Meteorological Organization (WMO).
 In 1990, following the reunification, the weather services of the German Democratic Republic were incorporated in the DWD.

 Since the 1990s, the DWD has continuously reduced the number of staffed weather stations, which entailed substantial staff cutbacks.
 The DWD does not expect a reduction in forecast quality, given techniques like weather radar or satellites, which have significantly improved weather data collection.